Friday On My Mind by The Easybeats

 Summary by Thorsten Kaeding

-Unlike their other hits, which were recorded in Australia, ‘Friday On My Mind’ was recorded in London, at the Abbey Road Studios made famous by the Beatles.
+Unlike their other hits, which were recorded in Australia, ‘Friday On My Mind’ was recorded at IBC Studios in Portland Place, central London.
 By late 1966, the Easybeats were working with Shel Talmy who had produced hits for bands like the Who and the Kinks.
 Out of these London recording sessions came ‘Friday On My Mind’.

 The song has proven to have lasting and universal appeal and could be considered the granddaddy of later songs on the same theme (like Loverboy’s 'Working for the Weekend’ in 1981 or Calvin Harris’s dance anthem 'Ready for the Weekend’ in 2009).
 As you can hear in this clip, the insistent beat of the opening cleverly matches the impatience in the lyrics, with plaintive frustration suggested by the drawn-out 'baaad’ and 'naaag’.
 The tune’s pace begins to pick up as the end of the week approaches, and it’s hard to resist the toe-tapping urgency as the song continues to build throughout the verse.